nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 - - Node upgrades / additions
 - - Software upgrades/security patches
 - - Cluster resource expansions - memory, compute, storage, network, nodes
-- - Troubleshooting, using Live Traffic if needed
+- - QA and Troubleshooting, using Live Traffic if needed
 - - ^^ With NO downtime or reloads
 - API Gateway testing/upgrades/migrations

 ## Wrap Up

-As you have seen, using Nginx for Azure is quite easy, to create various backend Systems, Services, even platforms of different types; and have Nginx to Load Balance them through a single entry point.
+As you have seen, using Nginx for Azure is quite easy, to create various backend Systems, Services, even platforms of different types; and have Nginx Load Balance them through a single entry point.
 Using Advanced Nginx directives/configs with Resolver, Nginx Ingress Controllers, Headless, and even Split Clients help you control and manage dev/test/pre-prod and even Production workloads with ease.
-Dashboards and Monitoring give you insight with over 200 useful metrics, providing data needed for decisions based on both real time and historal metadata about your Apps and Traffic.
+Dashboards and Monitoring give you insight with over 240 useful metrics, providing data needed for decisions based on both real time and historal metadata about your Apps and Traffic.

 **This completes Lab5.**